vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

   ```
   or star-imports can contain unexpected declarations with the same name

-* might be difficult to implement in HTML.
+* might be a bit difficult to implement in HTML.
 It requires a drop-down list.

 ### 2. By defining  a set of rules
-The solution is based on creating a set of rules for each particular case.
+The solution is based on creating a set of rules for each particular case as we already have one for each kind of declaration.

-Also, there is the rule of thumb for KDoc references that states:
+Also, there is a rule of thumb for KDoc references that states:
-*References should behave as if they were written in code. (omitting some details)*  *(The exception is visibility)*
+*References should behave as if they were written in code. (omitting some details, e.g. visibility)*
 That means that the context of KDoc reference should contain all available names at a given point in code.
 For example, in the documentation of functions/properties - the KDoc context can correspond to a function body.
-This rule can be applied to the **Case III**.
+This rule can be applied to the **Case 3: Related problem: Availability/Visibility of  nested classes from base classes**.

 ```kotlin
 open class C {